davewil/Ex_TicketBuddy/README.md

 Microservices are a good choice when the application is expected to grow significantly, or when different teams will work on different parts of the application.

+These microservices are in one repo and one dotnet solution, but they can be split into multiple repositories and solutions if needed and referenced as NuGet packages.

 ## Key technologies/choices:
 - ASP.NET Core
 - Docker